oemof/tespy/docs/building_blocks/components.rst

 Several components integrate parameters using a characteristic function.
 These parameters come with default characteristics.
-The default characteristics available can be found in the :ref:`tespy_data_label`.
+The default characteristics available can be found in the :ref:`data_label`.
 Of course, it is possible to specify your own characteristic functions.

 .. note::